rethinkdb/horizon/protocol.md

 #### Handshake Request
 ```
 {
-  "request_id": <NUMBER>,
+  "requestId": <NUMBER>,
   "method": "unauthenticated" | "anonymous" | "token",
   "token": <STRING>,
 }
 ```

-* `request_id` is a number uniquely identifying this request, it will be returned in the response.
+* `requestId` is a number uniquely identifying this request, it will be returned in the response.
 * `method` designates the type of authentication to be performed.
   * `unauthenticated` performs no further steps and will not associate the connection with any user.
   * `anonymous` will create a new account with no external authentication provider.